kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 ### Multiple reports merge

 In order to produce a single report which contains reports from multiple test runs each testing against distinct _modes_, the flag `merge-report-with` can be set when running the certification process.
 The flag value is expected to be a file name.
-If no file with exists with the given name, it gets created and the report is written therein.
+If no file with the given name exists, it gets created and the report is written therein.
 If the file already exists, the suite merges the current report with the given one.
 By proceeding this way, it is possible to iteratively run multiple times the certification suite with different setups (modes and versions) and provide a unique report.

-> **Warning**: By default trying to merge a new report that contains a mode that already exists in the
+> **Warning**: By default trying to merge a new report that contains a mode that
-> existing report specified by `merge-report-with` will result in an error, to avoid automatically deciding
+> already exists in the existing report specified by `merge-report-with` will result
+> in an error, to avoid automatically deciding which report is the one the user
-> which report is the one the user actually intended to provide and then deleting data.
-Implementors
+> actually intended to provide and then deleting data.
+Implementors will need to
-> will need to manually remove a mode from an existing report if they wish to override, or they can use
+> manually remove a mode from an existing report if they wish to override, or they
-> the `merge-report-overwrite-existing` flag to explicitly indicate this is what they want.
+> can use the `merge-report-overwrite-existing` flag to explicitly indicate this
+> is what they want.

 ### Certification

 Implementations will be able to report their conformance testing results using